PetrGlad/emmate/README.md

 - [x] Piano roll.
 - [x] Paint notes.

-Also, some big scary problems
+Also, some scary problems

 * May need to use midi events directly (instead of intermediate internal representation).
 E.g. `track::from_midi_events` may not be necessary.
 In particular tail shifts will become simpler.
 This will require
     * To handle ignored/unused events along with notes and sustain.
-    * Midi events have starting times relative to previous ones.
+    * (tried, will not do) Midi events have starting times relative to previous ones.
 May need some indexing mechanism (e.g. a range tree) that would help to find absolute timings of the midi events, and connect beginnings and endings of notes.
 MIDI allows overlapping notes index should be able to handle that.
 * Optimize rendering drawing only visible items, may also need some index.
-In the simplest casevisible notes can be determined when zoom changes, and then re-use the visible set.
+In the simplest case visible notes can be determined when zoom changes, and then re-use the visible set.
 * Optimize engine to reduce CPU usage - may need to switch to some async framework (`tokio`).